Stamp duty for first home buyers in NSW

-Quick overview: first home buyers in NSW can access generous stamp duty concessions that dramatically reduce or completely eliminate this cost.
-Properties up to $800,000 qualify for full exemption, whilst properties between $800,001 and $1,000,000 attract reduced rates.
-Understanding your eligibility can unlock substantial savings.
+Quick summary: First home buyers in NSW can access generous stamp duty concessions.
+Properties up to $800,000 qualify for a full exemption (you pay $0), while properties between $800,001 and $1,000,000 attract reduced rates.
+For vacant land, full exemption applies up to $350,000, with concessions up to $450,000.

 What is stamp duty?

-Stamp duty is a state government tax you pay when purchasing property.
-In NSW, it's calculated based on the property's purchase price or market value, whichever is higher.
-For regular buyers, stamp duty is a substantial cost:
+Stamp duty (officially called transfer duty) is a state government tax you pay when purchasing property in NSW.
+It is calculated based on the property's purchase price or market value, whichever is higher.
+For regular buyers, stamp duty is a substantial cost.
+On a $500,000 property, you would pay approximately $17,029.
+On a $750,000 property, that figure rises to approximately $28,279.
+And on an $800,000 property, you would pay approximately $30,529 in stamp duty.

 However, first home buyers in NSW can access generous concessions that dramatically reduce or completely eliminate this cost.
 This is why understanding your eligibility is crucial before you purchase.
+Use our property deposit calculator to see how stamp duty savings affect your overall upfront costs.

 NSW First Home Buyers Assistance Scheme overview